-Net debt is a capital management measure and is defined in the Corporation's annual financial statements.
+Net debt is a capital management measure and is defined in the Corporation's consolidated financial statements.
 Net debt is an important measure used by management to analyze leverage and liquidity.
 Net debt is calculated as long-term debt plus current portion of long-term debt less cash and cash equivalents.
-A reconciliation of current and long-term debt to net debt is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2021 MD&A.
+A reconciliation from the Corporation's current and long-term debt to net debt is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.